anandsoni11/jekyll-now/_posts/2016-7-16-Learnings.md

 Has there been a single programmer on the face of the Earth who never has seen programming errors?
 I am sure not.
 Every big step is preceded by many small ones.
 We all start with the *Hello worlds*.
 And then we learn.
 We learn from ours and from others' mistakes.
 If there were no mistakes, there would not be any learning.
 A world without mistakes would be dumb.
 So, make mistakes.
 Fail.
 But remember to learn.

+### **Break Inhibitions**

+Each and every one of us has inhibitions and hesitations.
+The best thing about the corporate world is that it makes you break inhibitions.
+Having inhibitions is very important for growth and, against the popular belief, breaking them isn't tantamount to *changing who you are*.
+The most important lesson for me in the last one year in this industry is this :

+> Inhibition is not weakness.
+On the contrary, it is a powerful agent of change.
+Fighting and breaking inhibitions must be encouraged.
+On the other hand, hating people because of their inhibitions must be discouraged.

+And the people around me have only strengthened this learning.
+Fortunately so.

 Looking back, I see twelve months of great learning.
 If anything, that's what that matters.
 The list doesn't end here, though.
 Of course, the post does!